superseb/rancher-logs-collector/README.md

 # rancher-logs-collector

+rancher-logs-collector is a tool to collect logs for a Rancher 1.6 environment.

+## How to use

 Step 1: Download and setup Rancher CLI.
 Make sure this path is added in $PATH.

 Step 2: Setup API Keys in Rancher Server.